 Browse our upcoming non-credit courses in our new online registration system!

-After a student completes Core, they will start the NCCER IM E&I Level Four certification on October 2, 2017 and will complete the 165-hour course by January 2018.
-Classes will be conducted on Mondays & Wednesdays from 3:00 pm – 9:00 pm at PDCCC’s Suffolk Campus.
+After a student completes Core, they sign up for the NCCER IM E&I certification program.
+Classes will be conducted on at PDCCC’s Suffolk Campus.

 New Financial Assistance Program